silvanatrabalon/learning/public/guides/react-en.md

 ## React.memo
 **Description:**
-`React.memo` is a function that wraps a component so it only re-renders if its props change.
+Is a function that wraps a component so it only re-renders if its props change.

 **Example:**
 ```javascript